VolvoGroup/dymoval/docs/source/index.rst

 but they are huge and the plethora of functionalities they offer may be overwhelming.

-*Dymoval* has been thought with engineers in mind, and it offers just the essential tools for copying with the tasks an engineer needs to carry out by trying to keep an as simple as possible API.
+*Dymoval* has been thought with engineers in mind, and it offers just the essential tools for coping with typical tasks that an engineer needs to carry out by trying to keep as simple as possible API.

 Main Features
 -------------